dongdawn/rid/README.md

 python rid.py rid.json
 ```
 The parameters in `"rid.json"` are described in the following.

+The results are saved in the current directory.

 ##  4. <a name='MainprocedureofRiD'></a>**Main procedure of RiD**